sqz-xy/gad-sdk/docs_sphinx/longform/generic-aiding-requirements.rst

 Codes for your OxTS INS.
 This can be done by contacting support@oxts.com.
 Temporary Feature Codes can be acquired for development purposes.

+The Generic Aiding Feature Code is an optional extra that needs to be enabled before generic aiding will work.
+Please contact OxTS for further information.

 An Aiding Device
 ****************